zakimjz/zakimjz.github.io/pages/courses/algorithms/hw1.md

 The PDF file must contain your solutions to the HW, and all of the output from the python script.
-You can hand write your solutions to the HW, take pics and convert to PDF, or you can type up your answers.
+You can hand write your solutions to the HW, take pics, or you can type up your answers and convert to PDF.

 The .py script must be implemented in Python3.